CCHS-Melbourne/ESPlant/README.md

 On Windows you'll need to copy all the subdirectories of the libraries directory (copy them into the My Documents/Arduino/libraries directory).

-The only Library that is part of this repo (not a submodule) is the "ESP_Kwai" library that acts as a bridge to the peripheral hardware.
+The one Library here that is part of this repo (not a submodule) is the "ESP_Kwai" library that acts as a bridge to the peripheral hardware.

+Don't forget OneWire as well (see above).

 Upload your first program ("sketch")